buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Entities/IfcExternalReferenceRelationship.md

 # IfcExternalReferenceRelationship

-_IfcExternalReferenceRelationship_ is a relationship entity that enables objects from the _IfcResourceObjectSelect_ to have the ability to be tagged by external references.
+_IfcExternalReferenceRelationship_ is a relationship entity that enables objects from the _IfcResourceObjectSelect_ to have the ability to be tagged by external references.<!-- end of definition -->

 > NOTE  This relationship is used to assign classification, library or document information to entities that do not inherit from _IfcRoot_.
 It has a similar functionality as the subtypes of _IfcRelAssociates_.